 The Calming of the Storm at Sea

-Jesus had a busy schedule at Capernaum, preaching and performing many miracles like the cleansing of a leper (Mt.
-8:1-4), healing of a centurion’s servant (Mt.
-8:5-13), curing Peter’s mother-in-law (Mt.
-8:14-15) and many other sick people (Mt.
-8:16).
-As a human being, he got exhausted after all these.
-Its intensity is clear from his deep sleep while the storm tossed the boat that carried Jesus and his disciples.
+Jesus had a busy schedule at Capernaum, preaching and performing many miracles like the cleansing of a leper (Mt 8:1-4), healing of a centurion’s servant (Mt 8:5-13), curing Peter’s mother-in-law (Mt 8:14-15) and many other sick people (Mt 8:16).
+As a human being, he got exhausted after all these exertions.
+Its intensity is clear from his deep sleep while the boat carrying him and his disciples was getting tossed about in the storm.
 So, he wanted to cross the Sea of Galilee to go to the land of the Gentiles where he was unknown, so he could take some rest.
 The boats Peter and the sons of Zebedee used for fishing were available for Jesus for his journey in the lake.
 Jesus took the disciples along with him so they also could take some rest and learn from the activities that might take place on the way.

 (24) Suddenly a fierce tempest hit the lake, so that the boat was about to sink under the waves.
 But Jesus was asleep.